Together-Java/ModernJava/src/objects/subtypes.md

 # Subtypes

-We consider most everything to be a "subtype" of `Object`.
+We consider mostly everything to be a "subtype" of `Object`.

 This means that if you have a variable or field that holds an `Object`